RU09342/lab-6taking-control-over-your-embedded-life-rj/Precision Control/README.md

             P3OUT = i;
         }
 ```
-This forms a triangle wave.
+When the output of the circuit was recored on the oscilliscope, a triangle wave was formed.
 ![Atl Text](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-rj/blob/master/Photos/r2r_Triangle.png)

-When you zoom in closely on the oscilliscope, you can see the "staircase" formed by each voltage on the output of the DAC.
+When you zoom in closely on the oscilliscope, you can see the "staircase" formed by each of the 255 voltages on the output of the DAC.
 ![Atl Text](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-rj/blob/master/Photos/r2r_zoomed_in.png)

 ## Loading Effects